andesco/forward-dated-emails/README.md

 2. **Add verified [destination addresses][doc2]**:\
    Domain → <nobr>Email Routing</nobr> → [<nobr>Destination addresses</nobr>][dash-catch]
    > At least one destination address is required.
-Email workers can only route to approved email addresses, even if the email domain remains the same (catch-all routing to custom).
+Email workers can only route to email address that have been approved as [destination addresses][dash-catch].
+This restriction also applies to routing between email address with the same domain.

 ## Deploy to Cloudflare